xichen715/Schedule_Management_System/README.md

     to provide these methods.
     - UserInterface: This interface can define methods for user-related operations, such as createUser(), authenticateUser(), getUserDetails(), and updateUserSettings().
 Objects implementing this interface would handle *user management and authentication tasks*.
+    - NotificationInterface: This interface can give a reminder for the user to complete their tasks on time.
 - For **software testing**:
   - Acceptance testing:it is to verify that the software functions as expected in real-world scenarios and meets the defined acceptance criteria.
     - Functional Testing:Test cases are designed to cover different functionalities, such as creating tasks, managing calendars and so on.